tessiertodd/stock-analysis/README.md

 ### Execution Time Comparison Between Original Green Stocks and Refactored VBA Challenge ###

-#### Original Green Stock Code ####
+#### Original Green Stocks Code ####
 ![Table_2017_GreenStock](https://github.com/tessiertodd/stock-analysis/blob/main/Green_Stocks_2017.png)         ![Table_2018_GreenStocks](https://github.com/tessiertodd/stock-analysis/blob/main/Green_Stocks_2018.png)

 #### Refactored VBA Challenge Code ####
 ![Table_2018_VBAChallenge](https://github.com/tessiertodd/stock-analysis/blob/main/VBA_Challenge_2017.png)      ![Table_2018_VBAChallenge](https://github.com/tessiertodd/stock-analysis/blob/main/VBA_Challenge_2018.png)

 The refactored VBA Challenge code runs much faster than the original Green Stock code... over 5x faster for both 2017 and 2018.
-Interesting to note than times between 2017 and 2018 for both the original and refactored code ran slightly faster for 2017 than 2018... not sure there is a reason for that since both years had the same # of rows of data that had to be processed... could be a random outcome.
+Interesting to note that run times between 2017 and 2018 for both the original and refactored code ran slightly faster for 2017 than 2018... not sure there is a reason for that since both years had the same # of rows of data that had to be processed... could be a random outcome.

 ### Summary ###

 #### Advantages and Disadvantages of Refactoring Code ####

-ADVANTAGES
+**ADVANTAGES**
 •	Able to take some good code and make it better and/or more efficient - more efficient (processing time) is important when looking to process large datasets.
 •	Opportunity to reduce the complexity of the code - making it more readable for others or yourself at a later date.

-DISADVANTAGES
+**DISADVANTAGES**
 •	Time consuming process - you may not know how long it will take to complete.
 •	Could introduce errors or bugs that were not in the original code.

 #### Advantages and Disadvantages of Original and Refactored VBA Script ####

-ADVANTAGES
+**ADVANTAGES**
 •	Refactored VBA runs quicker than original (however both run in under a second so not much of an advantage with the limited data we had).
 •	Original code was a little less complex given ticker was only array being used.

-DISADVANTAGES
+**DISADVANTAGES**
 •	Original takes more time to run than refactored VBA.
 •	Original code had to be run in two-steps - formatting setup as a seperate sub.
 •	Refactored code had some additional complexities - like multiple arrays for the various variables.